roggc/rsc-ssr-rcc-2/README.md

 # RSC + SSR + RCC

 This is an implementation from scratch of RSC (React Server Components) plus SSR (Server Side Rendering) plus RCC (React Client Components).
-This version 2.
+This is version 2.
 [Version 1](https://github.com/roggc/rsc-ssr-rcc) has separated servers for SSR and RSC.
 In this version there is only one server (`app`).

 ## How to install and run the project.